Cedar Station, Texas

 Cedar Station is a ghost town in Terrell County, Texas, United States.

 History

 The village was founded in 1947 by T.H.
-Eastman and family, and was composed by a wooden house and a gas station on the U.S. Highway 90.
+Eastman and family, and was composed of a wooden house and a gas station on the U.S. Highway 90.
 It was abandoned a few decades later.

 Geography

 Cedar Station lies 16 miles east of Dryden, 38 east of Sanderson, the county seat; and 12 west of the ghost town of Pumpville, in the adjacent Val Verde County.
 The Mexican border, on the Rio Grande River, is 12 miles south.